 Key sectors of Scotland’s economy are at risk.
 Our food and drink sector employs 8,000 EU nationals – 11.3 per cent of all those employed in the sector.
 Twenty thousand EU nationals work in the tourism sector – 10.8 per cent of all employees.

 Free movement is vital to our public services.
 Around 17 per cent of EU nationals are employed in public administration, education and health.

 Opportunities for our young people are under threat too.
 Through EU initiatives like Erasmus our young people have the chance to study in other countries and deepen their understanding of different cultures.
 Between 2007-08 and 2013-14, over 11,500 young people in Scotland took advantage of the right to train or study in any member state through the Erasmus scheme.

 Where do the political parties stand?

-❌ The Tories have committed to ending freedom of movement in March 2019.
+❌ The Tories have committed to ending freedom of movement by any means necessary.

 Liberal Democrat leader Vince Cable has argued for ending freedom of movement, saying he has “serious doubts that EU free movement is tenable or even desirable.”

 ✅ The SNP strongly supports continued membership of the Single Market, including freedom of movement.